zephyrproject-rtos/zephyr/doc/reference/networking/can_api.rst

     LOG_ERR("Unable to attach isr [%d]", filter_id);
   }

-Here an example for `can_attach_msgq` is shown.
+Here an example for :c:func:`can_attach_msgq` is shown.
 With this function, it is possible to receive frames synchronously.
 This function can be called from userspace context.
 The size of the message queue should be as big as the expected backlog.